lottaquestions/development-related-notes/MariaDB.md

 ### Running mariadb from the build directory

-To run mariadb from the build directory, use the instructions at this link (I have added my own notes here of changes I made to make thins work):
+To run mariadb from the build directory, use the instructions at this link (I have added my own notes here of changes I made to make things work):

 https://mariadb.com/kb/en/running-mariadb-from-the-build-directory/